 Memorystore for Redis does not currently support Redis Clustering or Redis Sentinel.

 Open source Redis provides multiple options for persisting data to disk.
 RDB persistence enables point in time snapshots of the dataset and AOF persistence logs every write operation received by the server.
-Memorystore for Redis currently does not support either RDB or AOF persistence.
+Memorystore for Redis currently supports RDB snapshots with the export feature.
+Memorystore for Redis does not support AOF persistence.

 Most parameters are preconfigured for Memorystore for Redis instances, and you cannot change them.
 Other parameters you configure when you set up your Memorystore for Redis instance.
 For more information, see Redis configurations.